I don’t know what I did. You wouldn’t, though, and you’d never find out.

 You wouldn’t see it coming.
 If you were paying close attention there might have been a day or two of people exchanging subtle eye-rolls when you walked in.
 A faint, wincing paranoia might have started to snag at you.
 But you wouldn’t be prepared.
 Nobody ever was.
 That might have been the point.

-Not knowing could be down to the amnesia.
-Equally in my case it might have been some sort of social blindness, except that it wasn’t.
+Not knowing might have down to the amnesia.
+I wondered for a while if might equally have been some sort of social blindness on my part, except that it wasn’t.
 There were others, victims and reluctant perpetrators, all equally ignorant.
 When we talked about it later we called it the Silence.

 There’s a special kind of haunted isolation that comes from being surrounded by people who won’t acknowledge your presence except to pointedly deny you attention.
 It’s not the sort of soft loneliness you can retreat from with a book, oh no. The Silence would follow you.

 Reading or drawing or doing any other thing to keep yourself occupied would somehow turn up the freeze.
 They’d get louder, more animated, more affectionate toward each other, popping snacks into each others mouths or forming cross-legged conga lines of neck rubs.
 Without ever explicitly acknowledging your presence they’d work to ensure you knew you were being left out.

 The icing on the cake was that when the Silence got turned on me I was stuck on a desert island with twenty of them and none of anybody else.
 And I still don’t know what I did.

 It was apparent from the moment I woke up on that last day that it was my turn in the barrel.
 I was always late to breakfast, preferring to wait until everyone else was done, but it got packed up in front of me when I came to get some.
 Questions about the day’s plans went unacknowledged.
 People started conversations with one another if I persisted in trying to talk to them.